New York State Route 448: Route description

-NY 448 begins at an intersection with New Broadway and US 9 (North Broadway) in the village of Sleepy Hollow, then heads through a residential area as Bedford Road.
+NY 448 begins at an intersection with US 9 (Broadway) in the village of Sleepy Hollow, then heads through a residential area as Bedford Road.
 After the Webber Avenue intersection, NY 448 turns to the northeast, where it passes the athletic fields of Sleepy Hollow High School.
 NY 448 intersects with Sleepy Hollow Road, which leads into a residential development and parallels NY 448 northeastward for a short distance.

 Near the southern edge of Rockefeller State Park Preserve, NY 448 turns east and enters Kykuit, the estate of the Rockefeller family.
 At the hamlet of Pocantico Hills, the highway intersects with Lake Road and turns to the northeast, passing through more residential areas as it leaves the estate.
 NY 448 passes the Pocantico Hills Central School on its way, continuing northeast towards Phelps Way (NY 117).
 The road continues through a vacant area and heads northward into Mount Pleasant, where NY 448 terminates at an intersection with NY 117.
 Bedford Road continues east of this point as part of NY 117.

 History

 The entirety of NY 448 was originally designated as part of NY 117 in the 1930 renumbering of state highways in New York.
 In 1932–33, John D. Rockefeller offered to straighten a short section of NY 117 that passed through Kykuit, the Rockefeller family estate, citing safety concerns.
 The state expressed similar sentiments in 1949, deeming the stretch unsafe for commercial traffic.
 By the 1960s, the annual average daily traffic count along NY 117 had grown to 5,000 vehicles per day, far more than the 1,800 that the road had originally been built to serve.
 This led the New York State Legislature to approve plans for a new alignment for NY 117 in 1965.
-The new road would be located north of the existing road, relieving traffic congestion on the Albany Post Road (US 9) and NY 117 and providing access to NY 9A, US 9, the Taconic State Parkway and the proposed Hudson River Expressway in the North Tarrytown area.
+The new road would be located north of the existing road, relieving traffic congestion on US 9 and NY 117 and providing access to NY 9A, US 9, the Taconic State Parkway and the proposed Hudson River Expressway in the North Tarrytown area.